 Hi everyone!
 I’m Joshua Bennes, and today I’m going to let you in on all my experience with using golf rangefinders.
 After going through this guide, you’ll be able to handle any rangefinder on the course with ease and confidence.

 In case you’re on a fence on which one to buy, see my guide on buying a golf rangefinder for any budget.

 Types of rangefinders

 Rangefinders come in multiple models and makes, and over so many years, I’ve had the opportunity to experiment with quite a few variants.
-Broadly, rangefinders can be divided into the following two categories: Laser rangefinders and GPS rangefinders.
-Both rely on different technologies, and so we’ll dedicate some time to look at each separately.
+Broadly, rangefinders can be divided into the following two categories: Laser rangefinders and golf GPS.
+Both rely on different technologies, and so we’ll dedicate sections to look at each separately.

 These are rangefinders that rely on LASER technology to calculate the distance between the player and the target.
 The player has to aim the rangefinder steadily, and once the target is locked on, the rangefinder usually gives a mild tactile jolt to indicate the same.

 As the speed of light varies with weather conditions, LASER rangefinders can even take atmospheric conditions into account while making the measurements.
 This makes them particularly accurate devices for calculating distances.